FLAS fellowship awards are subject to availability of funds from the U.S. Department of Education.

-Fellowships for graduate and undergraduate studies in African languages and area studies are expected to be available through the African Studies Center, Michigan State University.
-Fellowships are brought to you by a grant under Title VI of the Higher Education Act from the U.S. Department of Education.
+Fellowships for graduate and undergraduate studies in African languages and area studies will be available through the African Studies Center, Michigan State University.
+Fellowships are provided by a grant under Title VI of the Higher Education Act from the U.S. Department of Education.

-No FLAS application will be accepted if the Signature page is not submitted and signed by the application deadline.
+No FLAS application will be accepted if the application is not submitted and signed by the application deadline.
 The Signed application serves two purposes:

-(1) It indicates the applicant's agreement to waiver his/her right to see the recommendation letters as they are confidential between a referee and the Center, and (2) it is a confirmation of the veracity of the contents of the online application.
-In order to get the Signature page filled correctly, one has to complete at least the first page of the online application form.
+(1) It indicates the applicant's agreement to waiver his/her right to see the recommendation letters as they are confidential between a referee and the Center, and (2) it is a confirmation of the veracity of the contents of the application.